JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 }
 ```

-A common scenario that wasn't possible without the v2 API is sizing a window to its content's preferred size,
+The v2 API enables one commonly requested scenario:
-while still letting the content fill the window when the user makes it larger.
+size a window to its content's preferred size while still letting the content fill the window when the user makes it larger.
 `WindowSizeProvider.Unconstrained` calculates the content's size, adds the window insets,
 and caps the result at the available screen size.
 Since sizing is decoupled from layout, content that uses `fillMaxSize()` still expands to fill the window if the user resizes it.